sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 ### JavaScript Objects

 Lists allow you to store multiple values in a single container variable.
 While useful, it's not appropriate for storing structured data.
 It is useful to be able to refer to each element by its name instead of its position.
 Objects in JavaScript allow you to store key-value pairs, where each value can be referred to by its key.
 You can create a `dictionary` using the braces {}.
-The following code creates an object called `cityData` with information about Paramaribo.
+The following code creates an object called `cityData` with information about Monrovia.

 Please note some important things about JavaScript syntax here.
 First, we can use multiple lines to define the object.
 Only when we put the semicolon (;) the command is considered complete.
 This helps format the code to make it more readable.
 Also note the choice of the variable name `cityData`.
 The variable contains two words.
 The first word is in lower case and the first letter of the second word is in upper case.
 This type of naming scheme of joining multiple words into a single variable name is called a "camel case."
 While it is not mandatory to name your variables using this scheme, it is considered a good practice to follow.
 The functions and parameters in the Earth Engine API follow this convention, so your code will be much more readable if you also follow it.